 When did it happen?
-When village life ceased, she said.
-It ceased because it was too dangerous to walk the streets, and it was too dangerous because foreign and wicked forces controlled those village streets in her country thirteen centuries BC.
+When village life ceased, she said (NIV).
+It ceased because it was too dangerous to walk the streets, and it was too dangerous because foreign and wicked enemy forces controlled those village streets in her country thirteen centuries BC.
 It was then that Deborah stepped forward to be a mother in Israel.

-But what exactly did she mean by calling herself "a mother in Israel"?
-I think commentator C. J. Goslinga says it well, "This pregnant phrase means that she became a mother in regard to all the Israelites, a woman who gave her all to save her people, who took their needs to heart and identified with them, and who by her motherly devotion and vigorous leadership aroused her compatriots and infused them with a new spirit."[2]
+What exactly did she mean by calling herself "a mother in Israel"?
+I think commentator C. J. Goslinga says it well, "This pregnant phrase means that she became a mother in regard to all the Israelites, a woman who gave her all to save her people, who took their needs to heart and identified with them, and who by her motherly devotion and vigorous leadership aroused her compatriots and infused them with a new spirit."3

-Hmmm.
-In light of what's happening in our country these days, I'd say we could use a mother or two like that, wouldn't you agree?
+I'd say that in light of what's happening in our country these days, we could use some mothers like that.
+Wouldn't you agree?